rusikf/vk-ruby/README.md

 app.app_id #=> 3
 ````

-In this example, only one key is set to not look difficult.
+In this example, the configuration is only one key, so it does not look difficult.

 Below are all the configuration keys for __VK-RUBY__.